-Significant changes have been made over the past few years to upgrade and stay current with advances in technology, included are: 1) discontinuous carbon rod standing rigging by Georg Thomas of Dania, FL.(Including headstays, this removed about 250lbs from an already very light rig by replacing the very heavy nitronic rod and spreader tip fittings); 2) ProCurve laminated glass windows; 3) carbon/spectra, full batten, large roach mainsail and cover; 4) modified "V" boom with Park Avenue carbon "wings" and more efficient cover arrangement; 5) New carbon/epoxy emergency rudder and tiller that may be mounted on the transom in the event of catastrophic damage to primary canting rudder; 6) Increased horsepower with a new (2012) 4JH4-HTE 110hp Yanmar diesel engine, 6) change from saildrive to standard shaft with full skeg to handle larger engine and new 24" flex-o-fold propellor---this combination enables us to motor at 10 knots at cruiing RPM, 7) new (2016) Panda 4200K fresh water cooled AC generator and 8) replace house batteries with latest model (2016) Mastervolt Lithium Ion batteries and control system that enables extended periods without using the engine or generator.
+Significant changes have been made over the past few years to upgrade and stay current with advances in technology, included are: 1) discontinuous carbon rod standing rigging by Georg Thomas of Dania, FL.(Including headstays, this removed about 250lbs from an already very light rig by replacing the very heavy nitronic rod and spreader tip fittings); 2) ProCurve laminated glass windows; 3) carbon/spectra, full batten, large roach mainsail and cover; 4) modified "V" boom with Park Avenue carbon "wings" and more efficient cover arrangement; 5) New carbon/epoxy emergency rudder and tiller that may be mounted on the transom in the event of catastrophic damage to primary canting rudder; 6) Increased horsepower with a new (2012) 4JH4-HTE 110hp Yanmar diesel engine, 7) Change from saildrive to standard shaft with full skeg to handle larger engine and new 24" flex-o-fold propellor---this combination enables us to motor at 10 knots at cruiing RPM, 8) new (2016) Panda 4200K fresh water cooled AC generator and 9) replace house batteries with latest model (2016) Mastervolt Lithium Ion batteries and control system that enables extended periods without using the engine or generator.

 We plan to cruise New England this summer and hope to post some more photos and maybe try some video.

 Happy 2017 to all!